leiqin/RepData_PeerAssessment1/PA1_template.md

 ```

 5-minute interval on average across all the days in the dataset,
-the maximum number of steps is 206.2, the interval is 835.
+The maximum number of steps is 206.2, the interval is 835.

 ## Imputing missing values